The quality of any embroidery project starts with how well your material and stabilizer are hooped.

 You will then take your hoop and pull on the corner that has the adjustable knob and loosen or tighten it to make the separation between each piece of the hoop roughly the same size as the visually measured folded fabric.

 Remember to not tighten the hoop by adjusting the knob after the fabric has already been hooped.
-I see this all the time with embroidery beginners, they first hoop very loosely, then aggressively turn the knob to tighten the hoop.
-Many even take screw drivers & tightening the hoop to the max.
-This is a huge waste of time, causes fabric burn & is harmful towards your embroidery stitch out.
+I see this all the time with embroidery beginners; they first hoop very loosely, then aggressively turn the knob to tighten the hoop.
+Many even take screw drivers & tighten the hoop to the max.
+This is a huge waste of time, causes fabric burn, and is harmful towards your embroidery stitch out.

-Instead of tightening the hoop by turning the knob after the fact, while the hoop is still on the table grab the material sticking out of the longer sides of the hoop and pull it gently.
-Then pick up the hoop and push the corners of the hoop in slightly, making it drum tight and machine ready.
+Instead of tightening the hoop by turning the knob afterward, while the hoop is still on the table grab the material sticking out of the longer sides of the hoop and pull it gently.
+Then pick up the hoop and push the corners of the hoop in slightly, making it drum-tight and machine-ready.

-That’s it, now your ready to place your hoop on your machine and start stitching!
+That’s it, now you’re ready to place your hoop on your machine and start stitching!